jessepav/lacygoill-wiki-backup/vim/popup.md

 Update: Actually, I think you should try to assimilate `vim-submode`.
 Also, try to assimilate `vim-tradewinds`, and install a mapping which would stop `vim-window` from maximizing windows' height in the current tab page.

-## Stop the timer which clears the cache when you scroll in a popup window, and start a new one.

-See what we did here:

-    " ~/.vim/plugged/vim-window/autoload/window.vim
-    /window#resize

-This should improve  the perf even more, and probably  make the whole experience more consistent (there  is no reason to  change the last focused  popup right in the middle of a series of scrolling motions).

 ## Customize the appearance of the preview popup.